 Verizon’s Internet of Things

-US wireless carriers—including Verizon, AT&T (T), Sprint (S), and T-Mobile (TMUS)—are expected to benefit from the growth of the IoT in the medium term.
-As per Cisco (CSCO) VNI Forecast, machine-to-machine modules that are mobile-connected are expected to increase at an average annual rate of ~65.8% for 2014–2019 in the United States.
+The top US wireless carriers including Verizon, AT&T (T), T-Mobile (TMUS), and Sprint (S) are expected to benefit from the anticipated growth of IoT during the medium term.
+As per Cisco (CSCO), machine-to-machine modules that are mobile-connected are expected to increase at an average annual rate of ~65.8% in the 2014-2019 period in the US.

-Instead of taking on direct exposure to Verizon’s stock, you may take on diversified exposure to the telecom company by investing in the SPDR Dow Jones Industrial Average ETF (DIA).
-The ETF invested ~1.9% of its portfolio in the telecom company at the end of August 2015.
+Instead of direct exposure to Verizon’s stock, you can get diversified exposure to the telecom company by investing in the SPDR Dow Jones Industrial Average ETF (DIA).
+The ETF held ~1.8% in the telecom company at the end of December 2015.